matteosandrin/sonos-fade/README.md

 # sonos-fade

-Gradually fade the volume of a Sonos group on your LAN.
+Gradually fade the volume of a Sonos speaker on your LAN.

-Discovers Sonos speakers via SSDP, lets you pick a group, and ramps the volume to a target level one step at a time — handy for nudging music down at the end of an evening without a jarring cut.
+Discovers Sonos speakers via SSDP, lets you pick a speaker, and ramps the volume to a target level one step at a time.
+Handy if your coworkers insist on playing music out loud during the workday.

 ## Install